chipbell4/chipbell4.github.io/_posts/2025-02-15-coffee-math.md

 $$

 ## A Numerical Solution
-There's quite a few methods out there, but we can get a quick approximation of the behavior of that differential equation with [Euler's Method](https://en.wikipedia.org/wiki/Euler_method):
+There's a few methods out there, but we can most easily get a quick approximation of the behavior of that differential equation with [Euler's Method](https://en.wikipedia.org/wiki/Euler_method):

 $$
 C(t + \delta t) = C(t) + \delta t \frac{dC(t)}{dt}